andyatkinson/andyatkinson.github.io/consulting.md

 <details>
   <summary>Tools and systems you'll provide</summary>
   <ul>
-<li>You’ll provide me access to a non-production PostgreSQL instance that closely mirrors your production instance.
-This could be a separate instance from a snapshot, a read-replica, or the primary instance in a pre-production environment (depending on what your goals are).</li>
+<li>I’ll need access to one of your databases.
+This can be a non-production PostgreSQL instance to start.
+This could be from a snapshot, a read-replica, or the primary instance in your staging environment (depending on your goals).</li>
-<li>For database-only projects, I’ll need to gather some metrics from your production database, from log files or observability tools you can provide.</li>
+<li>For database-only projects, I’ll need to gather metrics from your production database, log files, and observability tools you have.</li>
 <li>For code contributions, I’ll need access to your repositories and observability tools (APM, exception tracking, deployments)</li>
   </ul>
 </details>